 To keep things simple in this article we will refer to health centres, medical practices, etc, just as clinics.

-Enrolling at a clinic means you get cheaper doctor and nurse visits.
+If you are eligible, enrolling at a clinic means you get cheaper doctor and nurse visits.
 It also means if you get sick, your health team will already know who you are, and whatever medical history you choose to share when you enrol.

 Some clinics have an enrolment limit, so you and your whānau should enrol now, or as soon as you move to a new area.